-The innovative data set used by Goodkind et al. (2023) is necessary to fill the gap on air quality measurements coming from the ground level in NM and TX.
+The satellite derived PM{2.5} concentration estimates fill the gap on air quality measurements, especially for rural areas of NM and TX where few monitors exist.
 Monitoring stations in both TX and NM are managed at the state level.
 The New Mexico Environment Department (NMED) currently has only two air quality monitors in the Permian Basin of which only the Hobbs monitor actively measures PM{2.5} (New Mexico Environment Department, 2023).
-The Texas Commission on Environmental Quality (TCEQ) manages eight monitoring stations in the Permian Basin and only the Lubbock County and Odessa Gonzales monitors capture PM{2.5} (TCEQ, 2023).14
+The Texas Commission on Environmental Quality (TCEQ) manages eight monitoring stations in the

+Permian Basin and only the Lubbock County and Odessa Gonzales monitors capture $PM{2.5}$ (TCEQ, 2023).14